aruncveli/id2223-2/README.md

 # ID2223 Lab 2 - Fact Checker
 Submission for ID2223 HT24 Lab 2 from Group 4

+As part of this lab, we fine tune Llama 3.2 model for instruction following and present its inference pipeline as a fact checker UI - enter a potentially incorrect statement, and the system will generate the correct version of it.

+Although LLMs cannot be as considered perfect fact checkers mainly due to their potential to hallucinate, we observe that one which is tuned using a [dataset](https://huggingface.co/datasets/mlabonne/FineTome-100k) intended for [instruction following](https://huggingface.co/datasets/arcee-ai/The-Tome#:~:text=a%20focus%20on-,instruction%20following,-.%20It%20was%20used) and curated with [high education value information](https://huggingface.co/datasets/arcee-ai/The-Tome#:~:text=Educational%20Value%20Scoring) can:
+* check and correct *popular* facts (before their knowledge cutoff)
+* follows the system prompt that it needs to be strict and concise

 ## Task 1
 ### Inference
 During the first week of working on this assignment, we had spent considerable amount of time trying run inference sufficiently fast without GPU on free HuggingFace Spaces.
 We initially used a heavily quantized ([`iq2-xxs`](https://github.com/ggerganov/llama.cpp/blob/master/examples/quantize/quantize.cpp#L23))  [Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct) based fine tuned model, exported in [GGUF](https://huggingface.co/docs/hub/en/gguf) format and used [`llama-cpp-python`](https://llama-cpp-python.readthedocs.io/en/latest/) in the Spaces runtime for inference.